Carlos Santana Player Props: Pirates vs. Mariners

-The Pittsburgh Pirates, including Carlos Santana (batting .184 in his past 10 games, with three doubles, a home run, six walks and four RBI), take on starting pitcher Luis Castillo and the Seattle Mariners at T-Mobile Park, Saturday at 4:10 PM ET.
+After batting .189 with three doubles, a home run, six walks and three RBI in his past 10 games, Carlos Santana and the Pittsburgh Pirates take on the Seattle Mariners (who will start Marco Gonzales) at 4:10 PM ET on Sunday.

-He hit a home run while going 1-for-5 in his previous game against the Mariners.
+In his previous game he had a hitless performance (0-for-4) against the Mariners.

 Carlos Santana Game Info & Props vs. the Mariners